|

 etc. The sky’s the limit.
 Good trainers consider what things the dog finds

+rewarding, and uses them.
 6. Jackpot!
 The jackpot is something really special, head and

 shoulders above the usual reward.
 Your dog can earn this amazing prize by